Updated: Aug 27

 Los Angeles Rent Moratorium - Rent Suspension

-Mayor Eric Garcetti issued an emergency order to bolster the City’s response to the novel coronavirus (COVID-19), placing restrictions on different establishments that include restaurants, bars, and other popular places in the City of Los Angeles.
+Mayor Eric Garcetti issued an emergency order to bolster the City’s response to the novel coronavirus (COVID-19), placing restrictions on different establishments including restaurants, bars, and other popular places in the City of Los Angeles.

-The order includes temporary shut down of bars and nightclubs that do not serve food, movie theaters, entertainment venues, bowling alleys, arcades, and gyms.
-Restaurants, bars are not allowed to serve food for consumption on their premises but may offer food for delivery, takeout or drive-thru.
-Mayor Garcetti also urged places of worship to limit gatherings and observe social distancing practices to help curve the transmission of COVID-19..
+The order includes a temporary shutdown of bars and nightclubs that do not serve food, movie theaters, entertainment venues, bowling alleys, arcades, and gyms.
+Restaurants and bars are not allowed to serve food for consumption on their premises but may offer food for delivery, takeout, or drive-thru.
+Mayor Garcetti also urged places of worship to limit gatherings and observe social distancing practices to help curve the transmission of COVID-19.

 The restrictions will be in effect in the City of Los Angeles through noon on March 31, 2020 with the possibility of being extended to a later date depending on the assessment of health officials.

 The following establishments within the City of Los Angeles will be temporarily closed to the public:

 Bars and nightclubs that do not serve food;